Anti-immigration SVP wins Swiss election in swing to right

 “The vote was clear,” SVP leader Toni Brunner told Swiss television.
 “The people are worried about mass migration to Europe.”

-Sunday’s result cemented the SVP’s position as the dominant force in Swiss politics.
+Sunday’s result cements the SVP’s position as the dominant force in Swiss politics.

 The election gains for the SVP, which was already Switzerland’s biggest single party, come 20 months after the Swiss in a referendum backed limits on foreigners living in the Alpine nation.
 The SVP had strongly supported the restrictions.